Top of the page

 Circumcision is surgery to remove the skin that covers the head of the penis.
 This is called the foreskin.
 Your doctor "pushed" the foreskin from the head of the penis and trimmed it off.
-He or she sewed down the edges using small stitches that will dissolve.
+Then the edges were sewn down using small stitches that will dissolve.
 Your doctor may have used any one of a number of techniques to do this.
-Most men go home the same day as the surgery.
+Most people go home the same day as the surgery.

 Your penis may swell and bruise for the first 2 days.
-It is generally not very painful, and over-the-counter pain relievers such as ibuprofen or acetaminophen are all you usually need.
+It is generally not very painful.
+Over-the-counter pain relievers such as ibuprofen or acetaminophen are likely all you'll need.

 You will probably have a dressing over the area or over your entire penis.
 Follow your doctor's directions about when to remove it.
 Wear underwear that is comfortable for you.
-Some men prefer a snug fit for support, while others prefer loose-fitting briefs.
+You may prefer a snug fit for support.
+Or you might like loose-fitting briefs.
 The underwear should hold the penis upright.
 This will help the swelling go down.
 The swelling usually goes down within 2 to 3 weeks after surgery.

-You can return to work and your normal routine when you feel ready to.
+You can go back to work and your normal routine when you feel ready to.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.